ISI-MIP/isimip-protocol-3/app/README.md

 5. Run `python3 build/assets.py --link` or `make dev` in the main protocol directory to link the assets instead of copying them.

-6. Before commiting any changes, run `npm run build:prod` or just `make` to create a production version of the app, which then will be part of the repository.
+6. Before committing any changes, run `npm run build:prod` or just `make` to create a production version of the app, which then will be part of the repository.